The FAQ should provide quick answers to the most common questions.

 Start with go-micro.
 You likely want to write microservices, go-micro is the best place to begin for that.
 As you learn more look at the micro to help you access those microservices via the command line, web ui or behind a http api gateway.

 There’s a Users page with a list of companies using Micro.
 Many more are also using it but not yet publicly listed.
 Feel free to add your company if you’re using Micro.

 There’s a slack community with hundreds of members.
-You can invite yourself here.
+Invite yourself here.

 How do I use Micro?

 You can start by writing a microservice with go-micro or playing with the example greeter app.
 The greeter also demonstrates how to integrate non-Go applications.
 Micro uses proto-rpc and json-rpc by default, libraries are available for both protocols in most languages.

 There’s also docker images on Docker Hub.